tdwg/website/conferences/2024/biss-editing/index.md

 ### Process

 Reviews will be conducted in Pensoft's [ARPHA](https://arpha.pensoft.net/) writing platform for publication in the journal Biodiversity Information Science and Standards ([BISS](https://biss.pensoft.net)) as [Proceedings of SPNHC-TDWG 2024](https://biss.pensoft.net/collections).
-Only authors who submitted an accepted abstract in [Oxford Abstracts (OA) conference platform](https://virtual.oxfordabstracts.com/#/event/6771/homepage) qualify to submit an extended abstract.
+Only authors who submitted an accepted abstract in [Oxford Abstracts (OA) conference platform](https://virtual.oxfordabstracts.com/#/event/6771/homepage) qualify to submit an extended abstract. _Qualification will be verified by volume editors._

 Editing will consist of using **Track Changes** (to correct spelling, grammar, and style) to make suggested changes to author text and **Comments** to ask questions and make suggestions about content or wording.
 Session editors will use flags to indicate status and actions to be taken regarding the abstract but will not send feedback to (communicate directly with) authors in ARPHA. **Only volume editors will send feedback to authors.** _There is no separate narrative review; all comments/questions/changes should appear on the abstract._